microsoft/golazo/README.md

 ## Repository State

-This repository is **active** and contains the authoritative documentation for the Golazo methodology.
-Though not the most common team process by far, this documentation is used by multiple teams across Microsoft.
+This repository contains the authoritative documentation for the Golazo methodology.
+This documentation is used by multiple teams across Microsoft.

 ## Documentation Generation